Notifications

 • gives boards more predictability in their planning and budgeting processes

-Small rural schools are now funded through a block-funding model to ensure long-term viability and make sure small rural schools have the money they need to offer educational programming.
+Small rural schools are funded through a block-funding model to ensure long-term viability and to make sure small rural schools have the money they need to offer educational programming.

 Improved accountability

-An updated assurance framework builds on the strengths of the Accountability Pillar and includes lessons learned from the assurance pilot and review.
+Our assurance framework builds on the strengths of the Accountability Pillar.

-School authorities continue to develop education plans identifying priorities and areas to improve.
-The framework includes updated accountability measures to keep school boards accountable for student outcomes, community engagement and continuous improvement.
+School authorities develop education plans identifying priorities and areas for improvement.
+The framework includes measures to keep school boards accountable for student outcomes, community engagement and continuous improvement.

 They use a core set of provincial measures to report on results, creating a clear picture of how well the education system works.